paveltimofeev/screens.io/tasklist.md

 - [AWS] Do I really need CodeBuild step at CodePipeline?
 - Frontend & Proxy: Request Beta Access / Get Notified on Launch (Ask for name/email, place email to separate table, examples: https://quantumcomputing.com/beta, https://www.humanfirst.ai/request-beta-access, https://quantumcomputing.com/)
 - Frontend: Approvement of test case should not be based on idx, use guid/id generated on server-side instead.
 Approvement should be based on runId*caseId.
+- Frontend: card-sm & card-lg should looks the same, they have too different styles now.
+- [Security]: Should I get public access to bucket for hosting static? `AWS: This bucket has public access.
+You have provided public access to this bucket.
+We highly recommend that you never grant any kind of public access to your S3 bucket.`
+- [TechDept] Script out whole AWS deployment for Disaster Recovery procedure
 - [TechDept] Proxy: Simplify passwordChecks by user/by email - introduce accountId as a key instead of user/email
 - [TechDept] Proxy: Simplify setting of x-auth-proxy-... headers - `userid vs user._id`, `user, name - really needed?`
 - [TechDept] Backend & Frontend: Viewport settings are not convenient to use and develop.
 Need better solution, maybe table ith togglers.